aiven/devportal/docs/products/cassandra/howto/zdm-proxy.rst

 Create keyspaces and tables
 '''''''''''''''''''''''''''

-In your target service, create the same keyspaces and tables you have in your source Cassandra instance.
+In your target service, create the same keyspaces and tables you have in your source Cassandra cluster.
 For ``replication_factor``, specify the number of nodes that the target cluster has.

 .. code-block:: bash